hm-aemy/hm-aemy.github.io/topics/formal-embedded.md

   systems and their startup code
 - New methods for formal verification of embedded floating point software

-## Project: Formally Verified WASM Interpreter
+## Formal Verification of Embedded Virtualization Technologies

 [WebAssembly](https://webassembly.org/) (WASM) is a modern high-level virtual machine which looks promising for implementation on embedded systems.
 Due to its